suerion/AutomatedWorkcarts/README.md

 - Automates workcarts with NPC conductors
 - Uses configurable triggers to instruct conductors how to navigate
+- Optionally spawns workcarts at trigger locations
 - Provides default triggers for underground tunnels
 - Optional map markers for automated workcarts

+Note: This plugin is not designed for the procedurally generated aboveground rail network, nor is it designed for the new train carriages.
+Further development will go into this plugin when Facepunch finalizes the aboveground rail network by doubling the tracks and adding designated stopping locations.

 ## How it works

 A workcart can be automated one of two ways:

 - By running the `aw.toggle` command while looking at the workcart.
 - By placing a trigger on the workcart spawn position, so that it will receive a conductor when it spawns.

 Automating a workcart dismounts the current driver if present, and adds a conductor NPC.

 - The conductor and workcart are invincible, and the workcart does not require fuel.
 - If the workcart was automated using the `aw.toggle` command, the conductor will start driving based on the `DefaultSpeed` and `DefaultTrackSelection` in the plugin configuration.
 - If the workcart was automated using a trigger, it will use the trigger options, falling back to the plugin configuration for anything not specified by the trigger.

+### How triggers work

+Triggers can be used to achieve multiple goals:

+- To spawn workcarts
+- To turn workcarts into automated workcarts
-The main purpose of triggers, aside from determining which workcarts will be automated, is to instruct conductors how to navigate the tracks.
-Each trigger has several properties, including direction (e., `Fwd`, `Rev`, `Invert`), speed (e.g, `Hi`, `Med`, `Lo`, `Zero`), track selection (e.g., `Default`, `Left`, `Right`), stop duration (in seconds), and departure speed/direction.
-When a workcart passes through a trigger while a conductor is present, the workcart's instructions will change based on the trigger properties.
+- To instruct automated workcarts how to navigate the tracks

+Each trigger can have multiple properties, including direction (e., `Fwd`, `Rev`, `Invert`), speed (e.g, `Hi`, `Med`, `Lo`, `Zero`), track selection (e.g., `Default`, `Left`, `Right`), stop duration (in seconds), and departure speed/direction.
+When an automated workcart passes through a trigger, its instructions will change based on the trigger properties.
 For example, if a workcart is currently following the instructions `Fwd` + `Hi` + `Left`, and then passes through a trigger that specifies only track selection `Right`, the workcart instructions will change to `Fwd` + `Hi` + `Right`, causing the workcart to turn right at every intersection it comes to, until it passes through a trigger that instructs otherwise.

 ### Trigger types

 #### Map specific triggers

-- Can be placed anywhere on train tracks, even in underground tunnels.
+- Can be placed anywhere on train tracks, above or below ground.
 - Only apply to the map they were placed on.
 - Enabled via the `EnableMapTriggers` configuration option.
 - Added with the `aw.addtrigger` or `awt.add` command.